 Estimate the overhead requirement of the vSAN on-disk format.

-On-disk format version 3.0 and later adds an additional overhead, typically no more than 1-2 percent capacity per device.
-Deduplication and compression with software checksum enabled require additional overhead of approximately 6.2 percent capacity per device.
+On-disk format version 3.0 and later adds an extra overhead, typically no more than 1-2 percent capacity per device.
+Deduplication and compression with software checksum enabled require extra overhead of approximately 6.2 percent capacity per device.

-On-disk format version 2.0 adds an additional overhead, typically no more than 1-2 percent capacity per device.
+On-disk format version 2.0 adds an extra overhead, typically no more than 1-2 percent capacity per device.

-On-disk format version 1.0 adds an additional overhead of approximately 1 GB per capacity device.
+On-disk format version 1.0 adds an extra overhead of approximately 1 GB per capacity device.

 Capacity Sizing Guidelines